 SEC rules for identifying the median employee and calculating the pay ratio allow companies to apply various methodologies and apply various assumptions and, as a result, the pay ratio reported by us may not be comparable to the pay ratio reported by other companies.
-Our median employee worked approximately [] hours per week during fiscal 2017.
-If total compensation reflected full-time employment, median compensation would be approximately \$[] and the ratio would be [] to 1.
+Our median employee worked approximately 17 hours per week during fiscal 2017.
+If the total compensation per hour earned by the median employee was extrapolated to full-time employment, median compensation would be approximately \$29,819 and the ratio would be 191 to 1.